bor0/gidti/manuscript/chapter4.md

 Which is a way of Idris telling us that our types do not match and that it cannot verify the "proof" provided.

-In this example, we implemented a dependent type that puts the length of the list at the type level.
+In this example, we implemented a dependent type that puts the length of a list at the type level.
 In other programming languages that do not support dependent types, this is usually checked at the code level (run-time) and compile-time checks are not able to verify this.

 One example where such a guarantee might be useful is in preventing buffer overflows.
-We could encode the dimension of an array at the type level, and statically guarantee that array reads and writes only happen in bounds.
+We could encode the dimension of an array at the type level, and statically guarantee that array reads and writes only happen within bounds.

 X> ### Exercise 17
 X>